Dropbox sync shared folder

 In the end

 Whether you have a personal account or a business account, you can use Dropbox sync shared folders to improve work efficiency and make your teamwork easier and more efficient.
-You can turn to the detailed tutorial foregoing to work with sync shared folders with Dropbox easily.
+You can go to the detailed tutorial to work with sync shared folders with Dropbox easily.

 In addition, we provide you with some common problems with Dropbox syncing shared folders and propose corresponding solutions, so that you can use it more conveniently.
 However, for security reasons, it is recommended that you use the professional backup software CBackup to synchronize your Windows files to Dropbox simply.